afni/afni_edu_scripts/AFNI_demos/FATCAT_DEMO/README.txt

   for post-FreeSurfer/connectomic tracking have changed.
 There have also been a few naming changes, reflecting some changes in AFNI program functionality. *

+* In updating from v2.2 -> v3.0: some command selection was modernized
+  (1dDW_Grad_o_Mat -> 1dDW_Grad_o_Mat++); several comments were
+  updated; some option usage changed (for 3dTrackID in most cases, we don't output the *INDIMAP* and *PAIRMAP* volumes, instead using the better '-dump_rois ..' functionality); visualization scripts were added (for suma, in a few tracking cases, as comments after tracking); and other miscellaneous tweaks.
+These changes were mostly within the DTI and FMRI commands (HARDI side of things did not really change).

 This demo set consists of DWI and RS-FMRI data, as well as example HARDI-reconstructions, some of which has been processed using AFNI,